microbit-foundation/pxt-microbit-ml/docs/ml_on_event_start.md

 ## Example

-This example uses the special `unknown` value and plays a musical melody in the background when no action has a certainty above the recognition point.
+This example plays a musical melody in the background when the action `clapping` has a certainty above the recognition point.

 ```blocks
 ml.onStart(ml.event.Clapping, function () {